karibou/bitnami-project/README.md

 # Pre-requisite

+The project has been realized using an up-to-date Ubuntu 17.04 Zesty distribution.
+The latest upstream packages for Docker were used.

 ## Native ubuntu Packages
 The following Ubuntu native packages will be required in order for the build_project script to complete correctly :
   * python3-pip firefox